Squid Girl

 Squid Girl, known in Japan as Shinryaku!
 Ika Musume (侵略!イカ娘) with the subtitle The invader comes from the bottom of the sea!, is a Japanese manga series by Masahiro Anbe, which was serialized in Akita Shoten's Weekly Shōnen Champion between July 2007 and February 2016.
-An anime television series adaptation by Diomedéa aired on TV Tokyo between October and December 2010, with a second season airing between September and December 2011.
+An anime television series adaptation produced by Diomedéa aired on TV Tokyo between October and December 2010, with a second season airing between September and December 2011.
 Three original video animation (OVA) episodes were released between 2012 and 2014.

 Premise

 Vowing to take over the world as revenge for polluting the ocean, Squid Girl attempts to make her base of operations the Lemon Beach House (alt.
 Lemon Beach Shack), a small beachside restaurant run by the Aizawa siblings.
 However, when she accidentally breaks a hole in their wall trying to demonstrate her power by trying to swat a mosquito, she is forced to work as a waitress to pay off the damages.
 Thus, Squid Girl begins her life on the surface, learning new things and encountering many curious visitors.